 Radical plans to increase the number of Welsh-medium schools and Welsh-speaking teachers have been revealed by the Assembly government.

-Launching the strategy, Jane Hutt, the education minister, said Welsh- medium provision across Wales needed more consistency as it was "too patchy".
+Launching the strategy, Jane Hutt, the education minister, said Welsh- medium provision across Wales needed more consistency.

 But reactions to the plans, which include delivery targets for local authorities and schools, were mixed.